secdev/scapy/doc/scapy/advanced_usage.rst

 PipeTools
 =========

-Pipetool is a smart piping system allowing to perform complex stream data management.
-There are various differences between PipeTools and Automatons:
+Scapy's ``pipetool`` is a smart piping system allowing to perform complex stream data management.

-- PipeTools have no states: data is always sent following the same pattern
+The goal is to create a sequence of steps with one or several inputs and one or several outputs, with a bunch of blocks in between.
-- PipeTools are not based on sockets but can handle more varied sources of data (and outputs) such as user input, pcap input (but also sniffing)
+PipeTools can handle varied sources of data (and outputs) such as user input, pcap input, sniffing, wireshark...
-- PipeTools are not class-based, but rather implemented by manually linking all their parts.
-That has drawbacks but allows to dynamically add a Source, Drain while running, and set multiple drains for the same source
+A pipe system is implemented by manually linking all its parts.
+It is possible to dynamically add an element while running or set multiple drains for the same source.

 .. note:: Pipetool default objects are located inside ``scapy.pipetool``